Axter-com/TranslateFileNames/README.md

 ## What does it do?

-The program renames all the files from their source language to the specified target language (default: locale).
+This program renames all files in a folder from their source language to the specified target language (default: locale).

 Example use-case:
 	Translate foreign movie *.mp4 file names.